bh2smith/duneapi/README.md

 pip install src
 ```

+Then you should be able to write python scripts similar to the following:

 ### Example Usage

 Fill out your Dune credentials in the `.env` file.
 The Dune user and password are